 Cheep Tool Aids in Content Strategy Building

 Current trends focus on the idea that content strategy is a major part of web page development.
-This field focuses on browsing, structure of content and ways on which content scenarios could be defined.
+This field focuses on browsing, the structure of content and ways on which content scenarios could be defined.

 Google Docs is the recommended choice for everything else.
 Content strategy and copywriter expert Relly Annett-Baker (supernicestudio.com) made a few templates for a simple content strategy using Google Spreadsheet.